MartinThoma/jekyll-caption-tag/README.md

 * Create a logfile which caption images have been created so that they don't get created multiple times.
 * Try to get rid of step 5 of "how to install".
-* Add a configuration option for captions folder.